lucianadmacedo/lucianadmacedo.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I specialize in computational linguistics and natural language processing (NLP), focusing on enhancing models for Portuguese language understanding.
-My experience includes fine-tuning machine learning models, annotating and analyzing linguistic data, and developing automated tools to support language analysis.
-I’m dedicated to using data-driven insights to explore language complexity, improve natural language understanding, and support linguistic research through a combination of quantitative analysis, corpus linguistics, and programming.
+I am an Ed.M. candidate in Learning Design, Innovation, and Technology at Harvard University.
+My interests include education research, computational linguistics, and NLP for Portuguese.
+I have experience with linguistic data, annotation, and programming tools, and am interested in using quantitative methods to support language research and education.

 #  📖 Education
 - *2025 - 2026*, **Master's degree in Education candidate in the Learning Design, Innovation, and Technology program**.
 Harvard Univeristy, Cambridge-MA.
 Advisor: Karen Brennan.